Azure/AppConfiguration/releaseNotes/PythonFeatureManagement.md

 ### New Features

-* Loading of feature flags from a file, see [feature management schema]
+* Loading of feature flags from a file, see [feature management schema].
-* Loading of feature flags from Azure App Configuration.
+* Loading of feature flags from Azure App Configuration provider.
 * Checking if a feature is enabled.
 * Default feature filters: TimeWindowFilter, TargetingFilter.
 * Custom feature filters.